Mode mixing and losses in misaligned microcavities: Theory summary

-All cavities in this investigation were studied at a single wavelength (\SI{1033}{\nano\metre}) under the assumption that the mode structure would deform negligibly were the cavity tuned to hit resonance.
-This is reasonable for our data (see Appendix~\ref{app: Wavelength dependence}), but for shorter cavities this may be less valid due to the increased frequency tuning required to cover one free spectral range.
-Cavities with spherical cap mirrors were simulated on a basis of the first 50 modes in the $x$-direction, and the first 25 even modes in the $y$-direction.
-For cavities with Gaussian shaped mirrors, the basis contained the first 100 modes in the $x$ direction, and the first 50 even modes in the $y$ direction.
-In order to correctly model diffraction losses in the numerical method utilised, the calculation of the Gaussian profile initially occurred in a larger basis, containing 115 and 65 states in the $x$ and $y$ directions respectively, before being truncated to the calculation size as discussed in \cite{Hughes:23_1}.
+Cavities with spherical cap mirrors were simulated on a basis of the first 50 modes in the $x$-direction, and, using the $y$ mirror symmetry discussed above, the first 25 even modes in the $y$-direction, making a total of 1250 modes.
+For cavities with Gaussian shaped mirrors, the basis contained the first 100 modes in the $x$ direction, and the first 50 even modes in the $y$ direction, making a total of 5000 modes.
+In order to correctly model diffraction losses in the numerical method utilised, the calculation of the Gaussian profile initially occurred in a larger basis, containing 115 and 65 states in the $x$ and $y$ directions respectively, before being truncated to the calculation size as discussed in~\cite{Hughes:23_1}.
+Note that numerical integration techniques do not need this truncation step.
 These basis sizes were verified to produce convergence, and using larger bases yielded no significant changes to the results.
 For the purposes of comparing spherical cap and Gaussian-shaped mirror profiles, we use $2w_e$ of the Gaussian mirror as an analogue for the finite diameter $D_M$ of the spherical cap.
 This has the convenient implication that for a given central radius of curvature $R_c$ and diameter (either $D_M$ or $2w_e$), the spherical cap and Gaussian profiles have the same depth.
+Further details about the algorithm and its implementation are given in App.~\ref{app: algorithm}.

+Finally, it should be noted here that, in this investigation, we study concave-concave cavities, which have been employed in many experiments \cite{Stute:12, Takahashi:17}, and are particularly useful when coupling the cavity field to an emitter which must remain distant from the mirror surfaces.
+However, the results presented can also be applied to plano-concave cavities, which have the advantage that the mirrors cannot be transversely misaligned from each other, and find application in a variety of contexts \cite{Wang:17, Malmir:22}.
+By symmetry arguments, the round trip loss of the plano-concave cavity with a lossless, infinite planar mirror is half the round trip loss of the concave-concave cavity with twice the length for zero transverse misalignment.
+No further consideration will be given to plano-concave designs for the remainder of the manuscript.